SigmaHQ/sigma-specification/Sigma_specification.md

 - 1/all of them

-  Logical OR (`1 of them`) or AND (`all of them`) across all defined search identifiers.
+  Logical OR (`1 of them`) or AND (`all of them`) across all defined search identifiers not starting with an underscore `_`.
 The search identifiers themselves are logically linked with their default behaviour for maps (AND) and lists (OR).

   The usage of `all of them` is discouraged, as it prevents the possibility of downstream users of a rule to generically filter unwanted matches.
 See `all of {search-identifier-pattern}` in the next section as the preferred method.

   Example: `1 of them` means that one of the defined search identifiers must appear.
+A search identifier `_example` wouldn't be included because detections starting with underscores are excluded by convention.

 - 1/all of search-identifier-pattern